sourcefrog/cargo-mutants/DESIGN.md

 rewritten to be absolute, so that they still work when cargo is run in the scratch directory.

+## Enumerating the source tree

+A source tree may be a single crate or a Cargo workspace.
+There are several levels of nesting:

+* A workspace contains one or more packages,
+* A package contains some source files,
+* Each source file contains some functions,
+* For each function we generate some mutants.

+The identity of the containing package is passed through to the `SourceFile` and the muation, because `cargo test` must be run for this single package.

+Currently source files are discovered by finding any `bin` or `lib` targets in the package, then taking every `*.rs` file in the same directory as their top-level source file.
+(This is a bit approximate and will pick up files that might not actually be referenced by a `mod` statement, so may change in the future.)

+We may later mutate at a granularity smaller than a single function, for example by cutting out an `if` statement or a loop, but that is not yet implemented.

 ## Handling timeouts

 Mutations can cause a program to go into an infinite (or just very long) loop: